This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Keep Track of Your Child’s Diet

 Consider keeping a food diary to track your child’s daily food and drink intake.
 It can help a nutrition therapist understand your child’s eating patterns before an assessment.
-This can then be used to assist the therapist in creating the best diet plan to follow.
+This can then assist the therapist in creating the best diet plan to follow.

 If you have any concerns or questions regarding nutrition and diet for children with cerebral palsy, feel free to contact us for assistance.